JohnBaracuda/com.baracuda.runtime-monitoring/README.md

 &nbsp;
 ## Setup
 Everything should work out of the box after a successful import.
-If however you want to validate that everything is set up correctly or you want to change for example the active [Monitoring UI Controller](#ui-controller), the following steps will guide you through that process.
+However, if you want to validate that everything is set up correctly or you want to change for example the active [Monitoring UI Controller](#ui-controller), the following steps will guide you through that process.

-+ Open the settings by navigating to (menu: Tools > Monitoring > Settings).
++ Open the settings by navigating to (menu: Tools > RuntimeMonitoring > Settings).
 + Ensure that both ```Enable Monitoring``` and ```Open Display On Load``` are set to ```true```.
++ If ```Enable Monitoring``` in the UI Controller foldout is set to ```false```, Make sure to call ```MonitoringUI.CreateMonitoringUI()``` from anywhere in you code.
 + Use the ```Monitoring UI Controller``` field in the UI Controller foldout to set the active UI Controller.
 The inspector of the set UI Controller object will be inlined and can be edited from the settings window.